rust-lang/reference/src/procedural-macros.md

 One aspect you may notice about the `proc_macro` crate is that it doesn't contain any AST items!
 Instead, it primarily contains a `TokenStream` type.
-Procedural macros in Rust operate over *token streams* instead of AST nodes, which is a far more stable interface over time for both the compiler and for procedural macros to target.
+Procedural macros operate over *token streams* instead of AST nodes, which is a far more stable interface over time for both the compiler and for procedural macros to target.